 MachineDetection parameter and you want to limit the time for initial detection.

 The number of milliseconds that is used as the measuring stick for the length of the speech activity.
-Durations lower than this value will be interpreted as a human, and longer than this value as a machine.
+Durations lower than this value will be interpreted as a human, longer as a machine.

 Decreasing this value will reduce the chances of a False Human (detected human, actually machine) for short voicemail greetings.
-(Note that the value of this parameter may need to be reduced by more than 1000ms to detect very short voicemail greetings.
+The value of this parameter may need to be reduced by more than 1000ms to detect very short voicemail greetings.
 A reduction of that significance can result in increased False Machine detections.
 Adjusting the

 MachineDetectionSpeechThreshold will also reduce the time it takes to detect a machine.